What can you do to help track ovulation?

 - Basal body temperature is another way to chart ovulation.
 A woman’s basal body temperature is her temperature while at rest.
 She can take her temperature first thing in the morning before getting out of bed.
 Basal body temperature increases by a few tenths of a degree just after ovulation.
 By tracking basal body temperature (with a basal body thermometer) from one month to the next, you can recognize the pattern and begin to be able to predict when she’s going to ovulate.

 - Multiple methods of tracking ovulation are the most effective.
 Counting days, charting changes to basal body temperature, and looking for cervical mucus changes can when used together, give you a good idea of when your partner is going to ovulate each month.
-Once you pinpoint ovulation, it’s up to the both of you to make it happen.
+Once you pinpoint ovulation, it’s up to both of you to make it happen.

 When should you have sex?

 It's generally recommended to have sex 2-3 times a week every week to maximize your chances of pregnancy.
 In addition, you should have sex during the 5-6 fertile days "the fertile window", the day of ovulation, and the 5 days before that day.
 If you have been trying for a couple of months with no luck, talk to your partner about using some of these methods to try to pinpoint exactly when the best time is to try to make that baby.